DVD Movie Guide @ dvdmg.com

 Effects and dialogue also showed up in the side and rear speakers, and they became a good complement to the action.
 A fair amount of speech emanated from the individual channels, an aspect of the mix that cropped up neatly during the film’s opening sequence; as unpictured teens set up the movie’s actions, their voices came from all around us.
 Effects also used the different speakers well, as these elements created a solidly realistic and convincing environment that blended together well.

 Audio quality also seemed to be fairly good.
 Some speech displayed modest edginess, but most of the dialogue sounded acceptably warm and natural, and I detected no problems related to intelligibility.
 Effects were distinct and accurate, and they showed no signs of distortion or other concerns.
 The many tunes played in the movie also fared well.
-They displayed very good dynamic range, with clean highs and reasonably low and rich bass.
-Ultimately, Can’t Hardly Wait provided a very solid auditory experience that worked nicely for the film.
+They displayed good dynamic range, with clean highs and reasonably low and rich bass.
+Ultimately, Can’t Hardly Wait provided a solid auditory experience that worked nicely for the film.

 In addition, this DVD release of Can’t Hardly Wait includes a few supplements.
 Most significant of these is the audio commentary I mentioned at the start of my review.
-This piece includes directors Harry Elfont and Deborah Kaplan plus actor Seth Green and producers Jenno Topping and Betty Thomas.
+This piece includes directors Harry Elfont and Deborah Kaplan, actor Seth Green and producers Jenno Topping and Betty Thomas.
 All were recorded together for this running, screen-specific affair.
 Note that Thomas doesn’t enter until about 55 minutes into the commentary.

 Based on what I read elsewhere, it was Green’s contribution that promised to offer the most fun.
 At the start of the track, he speaks with a British accent for no apparent reason.
 This provokes a couple of remarks from the others and he stops after a fairly brief interval.
 This aspect of the commentary disappointed me because I hoped Green would carry his gag to a greater extreme.
-The sheer perversity inherent in his decision was delightful, and based on what I read elsewhere, I thought he’d continue to annoy the others to a much greater degree.
+The sheer weirdness inherent in his decision delighted me, and based on what I read elsewhere, I thought he’d continue to annoy the others to a much greater degree.
 As it stood, the accent wasn’t much of an issue, and it took little for him to cease.
-I was seriously disappointed when he quit.
+I was disappointed when he quit.

 Despite that letdown, I really enjoyed this track.
 The commentary for Wait was easily one of the whiniest I’ve ever heard, but I mean that as a compliment.
 The vast majority of these recordings offer far too much happy talk and praise.
 To be certain, I heard a little about how talented some of the participants were, but for the most part, this was a gleefully crotchety track.